 Peaceful corners

-From the heights of Sauveterre, we observe the plain.
+From the heights of Sauveterre, one can observe the plain.

 so nature